^

 4. Metabolic cardiomyopathies:

-• endocrine (with acromegaly, hypokorticism, thyrotoxicosis, myxedema, obesity, diabetes, pheochromocytoma);
+• endocrine (in acromegaly, hypocorticism, thyrotoxicosis, myxedema, obesity, diabetes mellitus, pheochromocytoma);

-• with infiltrative and granulomatous processes, accumulation diseases (amyloidosis, hemochromatosis, sarcoidosis, leukemia, mucopolysaccharidosis, glycogenosis - Pompe disease), lipidosis (Gaucher's disease, Fabry's disease);
+• in infiltrative and granulomatous processes, storage diseases (amyloidosis, hemochromatosis, sarcoidosis, leukemia, mucopolysaccharidosis, glycogenosis - Pompe disease), lipidosis (Gaucher disease, Fabry disease);

-• with a deficiency of microelements (potassium, magnesium, selenium, etc.), vitamins and nutrients (beriberi, kwashiorkor), as well as in anemia.
+• in case of deficiency of microelements (potassium, magnesium, selenium, etc.), vitamins and nutrients (beriberi, kwashiorkor), as well as in case of anemia.

 5. Cardiomyopathy in systemic connective tissue diseases (dermatomyositis, rheumatoid arthritis, systemic scleroderma, systemic lupus erythematosus).